Sari-Khorsheed/Increasing-the-DOF-in-Robot-Arm/README.md

 it has been added an extra arm and joint, and to know the differences see the STL file for the assembly in the first repository uploaded in the Github with name Robot-Arm-Assembly, it have the same mechanism of the robot arm assembly with different degree of freedom.
-In this repository, there are two STL file attached one for the new arm added and the other file is for the Robot Arm Assembly modified with the new arm.
+In this repository, there are two STL file attached one for the new arm added and the other file is for the Robot Arm Assembly modified with the new arm, the new arm in the assembly appears in the middle of the three arms shown.
 Also, the hieght of the robot was increased, and that's due to the new arm added to the mechanism.